What is HIPAA?

 500 or More Individuals

 However, if the breach affects 500 or more patients, your clinic must report the breach electronically “without unreasonable delay and in no case later than 60 calendar days from the discovery of the breach.”
-This Government Health IT article explains that if you do need to report the breach to the OCR, you’ll need to document several key pieces of information, including:
+This Healthcare IT News article explains that if you do need to report the breach to the OCR, you’ll need to document several key pieces of information, including:

 - the number of impacted patients